Check out our expat guide to tax on savings and investments in Belgium, including incomes, shares, capital gains tax, and speculation tax.

 “Regulated savings accounts are popular with most Belgian households,” Jaeken says.
 “Some of the reasons why Belgians tend to have lots of saving in regulated savings accounts is because the taxes are lower.
 They don’t want to take risks in investments.”

 Tax rates on non-regulated savings accounts in Belgium

 Unlike regulated accounts, non-regulated savings accounts in Belgium will have their interest income taxed in advance starting from the first euro.
 They are also subject to a generally higher rate of Belgian tax on savings income.

-If interest income is paid directly on your non-regulated Belgian savings account, your bank must immediately deduct a 30% withholding tax – the enforced rate as of 1 January 2017 – which they will in turn forward directly to Belgium’s tax authorities.
-While holders of non-regulated Belgian savings accounts only receive the net income following the deduction, they are also exempt from declaring any interest income in their annual tax return.
+If interest income is paid directly on your non-regulated Belgian savings account, your bank must immediately deduct a 30% withholding tax.
+They, in turn, forward this directly to Belgium’s tax authorities.
+While holders of non-regulated Belgian savings accounts only receive the net income following the deduction, they’re also exempt from declaring any interest income in their annual tax return.